MarvinSMX/homebridge-eq3bhomekit/README.md

 </p>

-This is a template Homebridge platform plugin and can be used as a base to help you get started developing your own plugin.
+This is a plugin for the Homebridge platform which is used for the smart control of the eQ3 Bluetooth thermostat..

-This template should be used in conjunction with the [developer documentation](https://developers.homebridge.io/).
-A full list of all supported service types, and their characteristics is available on this site.
+this plugin is currently under development.